6C1/derpcode/README.md

 ## Syntax ##

-Any symbols (including whitespace) which are not defined in the above library table are ignored by the interpreter.
+Any words and symbols (including whitespace) which are not defined in the above library table are ignored by the interpreter.

 ### Initiation ###